Nissan Fairlady Z432 (1970)

 Higuchi: The steering wheel is also energy absorbing, isn’t it?

-Tanabe: Yes, it is a lantern-shaped, collapsible type.
+Tanabe: Yes, it’s a collapsible, lantern-shaped type.

 Magazine: Next, let’s look at the weight and capacity data from the Funaken Ship Institute.